Five major differences between Alteryx and Xplenty:

 Here’s the easiest way to look at both platforms:

 - Alteryx Analytics: Serves a broad range of data analytics use-cases from business intelligence to spatial analytics to automated ETL.
 Alteryx was built for experienced data analysts, to help them produce and share different business metrics, graphs, and visualizations.
-Its ETL tools support this goal.
+Its ETL tools support the overall Alteryx workflow.

 - Xplenty: A powerful, user-friendly, enterprise-grade ETL solution.
 Xplenty empowers anyone – regardless of their tech experience – to develop sophisticated data pipelines that extract, transform, and load data from any source to any destination, including the most popular SaaS, database, and data warehouse systems.